MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 #### Get your trial period to be the right length

-I'm a proponent of short experiments with quick feedback.
+I'm a proponent of the phrase "short experiments with quick feedback".
 I fear I would have given up too quickly on the Kinesis if I had just done a short experiment!
 I needed an appropriate length experiment!

 #### Being in a tough place can cause big breakthroughs